Frequently Asked Questions

 To fix the problem, try the following.

-My quote file won't open SoloAssist when I double click on it. - (Option 1 Fix)
+My quote file won't open SoloAssist when I double click on it. - Option 1

 If your quote file (.quo) won't open SoloAssist when you double click on it, or it opens the SoloAssist Terms & Conditions to 'I Agree' and asks you to enter the Product Key again.
 This problem is caused by a file association problem on your device.